integreat-io/integreat-transformers/README.md

 **Reverse:** An array will be joined, either by concatinating strings or joining arrays.
 When concatinating string, the `sep` or `sepPath` character will be used as a separator.
 If not an array, the value will be returned untouched.

+If `sep` is an array, the first value will be used for joining.

 In a flipped mutation object, the direction of this transformer is also flipped.